AdNarayan07/eCommerce/README.md

 This will start the backend API server on port 3000 and frontend `vite` server on port 5173 simultaneously using `concurrently`.

-  - To run the application in production mode, run following command in root directory:
+2. To run the application in production mode, run following command in root directory:
 ```bash
 npm run start:prod
 ```

 This will first `vite build` the frontend code in `./ecommerce-backend/dist` folder and then run the backend server on port 3000, the frontend and API both will be served throgh the same server.
-We can then upload the `./ecommerce-backend` folder on a web hosting platform like this: https://adnarayan-ecommerce.onrender.com/
+We can then upload the `./ecommerce-backend` folder on a web hosting platform like this: https://adnarayan-ecommerce.glitch.me

 ## Global State Management with Redux
 The global state of the application is managed using **Redux**.
 This ensures smooth state management across different parts of the frontend application.
-State slices such as `authSlice`, `productsSlice`, and `transitionSlice` are used to manage authentication, product listings, and transitions respectively.
+State slices such as `authSlice`, `productsSlice`, and `transitionSlice` are used to manage user and token state, products list, and loading state respectively.